Itch and ouch

 Views

 Last Monday I changed my appliance.
-Wednesday had a blow out.
+Wednesday had a blowout.
 I noticed that day that my scar at the side of my ostomy looked irritated.
 I was a little afraid I had ripped it again.
-Thursday I had another blow out.
+Thursday I had another blowout.
 This time I noticed a red ring around my ostomy.
 At the time I couldn't tell if the red ring would be under my barrier ring or just outside it.

 The last few days I've felt itchy and ouchy right outside the barrier ring but underneath my wafer.
 Today I took it off to shower and I noticed the red ring was kinda raised and bumpy like a rash.
 It itches like a beep beep.
 I forgot to mention that I put skin prep on it Thursday and today.
 Today the wafer didn't want to stick to my skin at all, it was weird.

 I cleaned it gently and called ostomy.
-Tomorrow they are leaving an antifungal powder and some wipe they said to use to pay the powder into my skin before laying down my barrier ring.
+Tomorrow they are leaving an antifungal powder and some wipe they said to use to pat the powder into my skin before laying down my barrier ring.

 Does this sound right to you all?
-I'm enclosing a pic. width=
+I'm enclosing a pic.

-My nurse was here a couple hours ago and she looked and thinks I'm reacting to my wafer also.
+My nurse was here a couple of hours ago and she looked and thinks I'm reacting to my wafer also.
 Because my barrier ring sits inside that red circle and all that is touching me where the red is...
 Is my wafer sticky tape.

-Will the antifungal powder work on that?What is adapt flange extenders?
+Will the antifungal powder work on that?
+What is Adapt flange extenders?

 Here's a picture of the flange extenders....

 Regarding Alex's response, I was thinking #2 (not poop, but the second option in his post!)
 It looks like the skin under your barrier ring is good but it's rashy just beyond the ring, under the wafer.
 The antifungal powder and wet wipes method will work but don't forget to end with the wipe, not the powder.
 So wipe, powder, wipe, powder, wipe.
-Otherwise the powder will prevent your ring and bag from sticking to your skin.
+Otherwise, the powder will prevent your ring and bag from sticking to your skin.

-How to Manage Emotions with LeeAnne Hayden | Hollister
+Staying Hydrated with an Ostomy with LeeAnne Hayden | Hollister

 I don't know if that powder will work or not.
 If it's a reaction to the sticky stuff on your wafer, I don't think it would. &zwj